 - getting lean and losing body fat

-From your general fitness clients and population groups, all the way to more sensitive population groups such as athletes and special needs individuals, PN Level 1 can be scaled to any situation.
+From your general fitness clients and population groups, all the way to more sensitive population groups such as athletes and special needs individuals, PN Level 1 can be scaled to any situation for public health and physical activity.

 It is important to note that Precision Nutrition isn’t a certification in the traditional sense.
 That is to say, it isn’t recognized by an accrediting commission such as DEAC or the NCCA.